-One of my goals this year was to get rid of all the clutter in my room, and actually have space to put things away without having to cram it all in!
+One of my goals last year was to get rid of all the clutter in my room, and actually have space to put things away without having to cram it all in!

 Decluttering has always been something I’ve had trouble with.
 I’m naturally a hoarder (and I loathe this about myself), so when it comes to clutter, it can be a real effort getting rid of things when I don’t need them anymore.

 If you’re like me, and clearing out isn’t one of your strong suits, I’ve written a list of tips that always help me when I need to get stuck into it:

 1. Write a checklist